tomerfiliba/tomerfiliba.github.io/blog/_posts/2012-06-24-RPCs-Life-And-All.md

 But all is not lost: if you only need references to serializable objects, you might as well keep this dictionary as a DB table.
 Since the data, including object IDs, would not be lost when the server gets restarted, resuming a dropped session is easy.
-So, if you could live with limited functionality, you can be backed by a DB -- but it's not like HTTP offers any alternative to that.
-At least keep the code pythonic and not full of HTTP curses.
+So, if you could live with limited functionality, you can be backed by a DB -- but it's not that HTTP offers a better solution.
+At least keep your code pythonic and not full of HTTP curses.

 Another alternative, which I'll demonstrate in the next section, is making the changes directly "in the real world": instead of *storing* state, make the changes on long-living entities, and